tmpfs/mdp/doc/alt/README.txt

      --[no]-pedantic        Enable or disable pedantic middleware.
      --log-level=[level]    Set the log level.
-     --toc-title=[title]    Set the title for the table of contents, this overrides the --[no]-toc flag and the toc meta data property.
+     --toc-title=[title]    Set the title for the table of contents, this overrides --no-toc and the toc meta data property.
  -p, --print=[format]       Print document to stdout.
      --timeout=[ms]         Millisecond timeout for middleware.
  -t, --title=[title]        Document title.